a-sfrank/tme-bistability/README.md

 ### General Information

 The code studies bistable dynamics in macrophage–tumor interactions within the tumor microenvironment.
 It solves a system of ODEs, calculates steady states and their stability.
 In addition, it determines the basin of attractions and produces bifurcation diagrams.

 The code generates the results presented in the article:

-> (Placeholder: **Frank, A. S., Larripa, K., Ryu, H., and Röblitz S.** (2022).
-Macrophage phenotype transitions in a stochastic gene-regulatory network model. [bioRxiv preprint:10.1101/2022.10.21.513139](https://biorxiv.org/cgi/content/short/2022.10.21.513139v1).)
+**Ryu, H., Röblitz S., Larripa, K. and Frank, A. S.** (2025).
+Modeling Bistable Dynamics Arising from Macrophage–Tumor Interactions in the Tumor Microenvironment.

 ### Included Code Files and Descriptions